Ingredients:

 Process:

-1- Slice and chop up all the ingredients.
-Heat up 2 tbsp of olive oil in a pan and fry the chicken until the water that comes from the chicken dries up.
-Add half of the enchilada spice over the chicken and fry well together with the sweet corn.
+1- Slice and chop all the ingredients.
+Heat 2 tbsp of olive oil in a pan and cook the chicken until the liquid evaporates.
+Add half of the enchilada spice mix to the chicken and fry together with the sweet corn until well combined.

-2- In another pan add 1 tbsp of olive oil and fry the vegetables with the rest of the enchilada spice mix.
-When both the chicken and vegetables start to get golden brown add them together and let the flavours marry for a bit.
-Add 1 cup of the tomato sauce and mix well.
+2- In another pan, heat 1 tbsp olive oil and sauté the vegetables with the remaining enchilada spice mix.
+Once both the chicken and vegetables are golden brown, combine them and let the flavors blend for a few minutes.
+Add 1 cup of tomato sauce and mix well.

-4- Mix 1 cup of tomato sauce with the fajita spice mix and layer it over the tortilla rolls.
-Sprinkle the grated cheese over them.
-Bake them in the oven for 30-45 minutes on 180-200 degrees depending on oven.
+4- In a small bowl, mix 1 cup of tomato sauce with the fajita spice mix, then pour it over the rolled tortillas.
+Sprinkle the grated cheese generously on top.

-I used the Old El Paso spice mix for enchiladas in the filling and fajita in the tomato sauce as it gives it a smoky and delicious taste to them.
-I know enchiladas are usually made with little veggies, but I love my twist with different veggies as they add new flavors and variation.
-Hope you give it a try!
+I used the Old El Paso enchilada spice mix for the filling and fajita spice mix in the tomato sauce, which gives the dish a smoky, rich flavor.
+Traditionally, enchiladas are made with fewer vegetables, but I love adding my own twist with a variety of veggies.
+They bring new layers of flavor and add some healthy balance to the dish.
+I hope you give this version a try!

 Enjoy!